-You can't edit the phase setting, Deployment success percentage, on the first phase.
+You can't edit the phase settings, Deployment success percentage or Number of devices successfully deployed (version 1902 or later), on the first phase.
 This setting only applies to phases that have a previous phase.

 The settings on the User Experience and Distribution Points pages of the Add Phase Wizard are the same as when normally deploying a task sequence or software updates.

 Review the settings on the Summary page, and then complete the Add Phase Wizard.

 Edit: This action opens the selected phase's Properties window, which has tabs the same as the pages of the Add Phase Wizard.

 Remove: This action deletes the selected phase.

 There is no confirmation, and no way to undo this action.